-While the number changes from year to year, we receive an average of 150 completed applications.
-Between 50 and 60 applications will typically receive an offer of admission.
+While the number changes from year to year, we receive an average of 150-170 completed applications.
+Approximately 50 applicants will typically receive an offer of admission.
 The department has limits on the number of international applicants that can be accepted, making admissions very competitive for international students.
+From the pool of international applicants, there is a significant preference for Ph.D. applications.